danielptv/bookmark-bar-switcher/README.md

 # Bookmark Bar Switcher

-Bookmark Bar Switcher is a simple Chrome extension which allows users to conveniently switch between bookmarks using the extension popup or keyboard shortcuts.
+Bookmark Bar Switcher is a Chrome extension which allows users to conveniently switch between bookmarks using the extension popup or keyboard shortcuts.

 <p align="center">